 What to look for:

-• Published success stories in peer-reviewed journals or clinical validations (ideal but rare).
+- Published real-world success stories in peer-reviewed journals or clinical validations (ideal but rare), demonstrating the ability to handle complex medical tasks.

 Conclusion